 It is the responsibility of the employing department to confirm an individual’s eligibility for a position as a student hourly employee by verifying enrollment with the appropriate registrar’s office.
 Student hourly employees are responsible for notifying their manager if they no longer meet minimum enrollment requirements.

 Students whose enrollment no longer meets the requirements for student hourly employment must be immediately terminated from their student position.
-Depending on the circumstances, even if a student no longer meets the requirements for student hourly employment, it may be possible to appoint the individual as a temporary hourly employee.
+Depending on the circumstances, even if a student no longer meets the requirements for student hourly employment, it may be possible to appoint the individual as a nonpermanent employee.

 “On leave” status